blackary/recipes/_recipes/hashbrown-casserole.md

   - 16 oz. sour cream
   - salt and pepper (no more than 1 tsp each)
 instructions:
-  - Combine last 4 ingredients and then add to the potatoes.
-Stir well.
+  - "Combine last 4 ingredients and then add to the potatoes.
+Stir well. "
-  - Place in crockpot and cook on high 8 hours.
+  - "Place in crockpot and cook on high 8 hours."
 servings: None
 ---